Here’s what you don’t do

 - Go to Google.
 Type in the employer’s name to search ‘Web and News’ for more information.

-- Print most relevant information and put in file folder marked with employer name.
+- Print most relevant information and put in a file folder marked with employer name.
 Very handy for resume writing and interviews.
-Make notes on key people related to job you want.
+Make notes on key people related to the job you want.

-- Beware: If the job posting you find does not identify the employer, type key words from posting in Google, and see if employer name pops up.
+- Beware: If the job posting you find does not identify the employer, type keywords from posting in Google, and see if the employer name pops up.
 If not, then drop it.
-May be a scam!
+It may be a scam!

 - Copy keywords from the job posting that are true of you.
 Paste them in your resume.

 - Connect what you do and like best with what the employer seems to need most for the Objective or Summary section of your resume.

 - Resumes that get results show results.
 Highlight accomplishments on page 1 of your resume that are most relevant to the employer and job.